 It is important to integrate ERM into decision making and risk managers should be involved in the strategy process.

 Before identifying the risk, the risk management team decides the scope of the activity.
 The term ‘establish the context’ means to build a profile of the risks and the environment in which those risks will occur.
 It defines the scope for the risk management process and sets a criterion against the risks.

-When it comes to risk identification, the risk management team should be aware of the organisation, the industry, the legal, social, economic, political, and climatic vulnerabilities.
-The financial strengths and weaknesses, losses and gains, the manufacturing and supplying mechanism should be well known to the risk management team.
+When it comes to risk identification, the risk management team should be aware of the organization, the industry, and the legal, social, economic, political, and climatic vulnerabilities.
+The financial strengths and weaknesses, losses and gains, and the manufacturing and supplying mechanism should be well known to the risk management team.

 - Risk Assessment

-A risk assessment can help in prioritising risks across the company.
+A risk assessment can help in prioritizing risks across the company.
 The process further identifies the issues to highlight the appropriate response to drive risk-based monitoring response.
-In the assessment process, it is critical to make the best guess possible to prioritise the implementation of the risk management plan.
+In the assessment process, it is critical to make the best guess possible to prioritize the implementation of the risk management plan.
 Learn how to assess risks for the organization with RIMS-CRMP Certification.